Gaukler/Software-Rasterizer/README.md

 Only tested on Windows.
 As only standard libraries are used the code should work on any C++ 17 compiler out of the box.
 Precompiled headers are setup to work with Visual Studio.

 The application relies on a "resources" folder.
 It has to contain the specified model and texture.
-The resulting image is written into the resource folder too.
+The resulting image is written into the resource folder.
 The folder is searched along the path of the working directory.

 Links to used [model](https://github.com/ssloy/tinyrenderer/blob/f6fecb7ad493264ecd15e230411bfb1cca539a12/obj/african_head.obj) and [texture](https://github.com/ssloy/tinyrenderer/raw/master/obj/african_head/african_head_diffuse.tga)